-And at www.SEPA.org.uk under the "consultations" section.
+And at SEPA's web site, at www.sepa.org.uk under the "Consultations" section.

 In undertaking this consultation SEPA is looking for information relevant to this application.
 Specifically SEPA would like to be informed of any matters that your organisation or you as an individual are aware of that could influence SEPA's decision to grant an authorisation to dispose of radioactive waste.
 There are some matters that SEPA might particularly invite certain consultees to comment on because SEPA believes their expertise or knowledge could be particularly helpful or important.
 When this is the case SEPA will write to these consultees asking for such comment.
 Consultees are of course free to make any comments they wish that are relevant to this application.